jsecurity101/jekyll-uno/_posts/2019-03-12-Injecting-Into-The-Hunt.markdown

 ![Threat-Hunting-Runtime](/images/Runtime.png)

-The next step in our hunting process, after seeing the Powershell Execution (with Command Prompt being the Parent Proces) and also seeing RuntimeBroker -Embedding, would be to go to see the Powershell Events.
+The next step in our hunting process, after seeing the Powershell Execution (with Command Prompt being the Parent Process) and also seeing RuntimeBroker -Embedding, would be to go to see the Powershell Events.
 See what the script block logs are collecting.
 When doing so we come across Event ID 4104.
 We see here "Invoke-PSInject" was used along with the payload:

 ![Powershell-Invoke](/images/Invoke.png)